Swollen Fingers After Hiking:

 Your blood vessels increase in diameter as your muscle contractions go on and on during a hike, which also pushes fluid into your fingers.

-This can also happen in your face (bags under your eyes, for example).
+your face (bags under your eyes, for example).

 So don't be alarmed if swollen fingers after a hike isn't your only problem to deal with after you take off your boots.